 No two state laws are the same with respect to what constitutes lawful use of marijuana and what protections are afforded to employees who consume cannabis products.
 For example, while some states explicitly state that an employer is not required to accommodate the use of medical marijuana, others provide affirmative protection for workers who lawfully use medical marijuana.
-In addition, at the time of this article eight states and the District of Columbia have legalized recreational marijuana.
+In addition, at the time of this article eleven states and the District of Columbia have legalized adult-use recreational marijuana.
 It is reasonable to expect this number will continue to increase, creating additional concerns for employers who seek to balance a drug-free work environment with the rights of their employees to receive recommended medical treatment or engage in lawful recreational use.

-In addition, it is helpful to address commonly used terminology surrounding marijuana laws.
+In addition, it is helpful to address commonly used terminology surrounding cannabis laws.
 First, the term “consume” is the industry-preferred term over “use,” because an individual is said to “use” illegal drugs.
 The term “consume” distinguishes lawful methods of marijuana consumption from the stigma associated with “drug use.”
 In addition to the traditional form of consumption, smoking, an individual can consume cannabis products via edibles (e.g., candy, baked goods, sauces), in liquid form (e.g., oils, tinctures), pills or capsules, and by vaporized delivery (commonly known as “vaping”).
 Delivery methods may vary based on the patient’s needs and the conditions for which the cannabis product is consumed.